kenlowrie/smd/docs/section/setup-doc.md

 If you are using Apple Safari, the driver ships with **macOS**.
 Navigate to [link.wd_safari._thelink] where you can read about setting up and configuring the Safari driver.

-[note(t="At the time of writing this documentation, the **Safari** webdriver has a feature called the **glass pane** which makes it not very useful for being an [ismd.b] monitor.
+[note(c="At the time of writing this documentation, the **Safari** webdriver has a feature called the **glass pane** which makes it not very useful for being an [ismd.b] monitor.
 I've been unable to figure out a way to disable the glass pane without stopping the automation, which prevents you from interacting with the browser window to do simple things such as scrolling down...
 DOH!
 Gee, thanks Apple.
 Good news though, both Chrome and Firefox work GREAT!
 So you might want to use one of them instead, at least when using the monitor feature of [ismd.b].
 If and when I find a solution, I will fix the code and update the documentation.")]

 Here are a few notes that might help you get things working if you have never used **selenium** before.